aerialist/trilateral-like-chart/README.md

 # trilateral-like-chart
-This tool make chart to understand financial statements, inspired by Financial Statements for Non-Accounting People　The Trilateral Approach (English Edition) by Katsunori Kunisada
+This tool makes chart to understand financial statements, inspired by [Financial Statements for Non-Accounting People　The Trilateral Approach (English Edition)](https://amzn.asia/d/1kgHoyy) by Katsunori Kunisada